psf/bylaws/bylaws.md

 extraordinary contributions.
-Following such nomination, approval of two- thirds (2/3) of the members entitled to vote, or two-thirds (2/3) of the members of the chartered Working Group, or two-thirds (2/3) of the Board of Directors,shall be required shall be required in order for a member to become a Fellow.
+Following such nomination, approval of two- thirds (2/3) of the members entitled to vote, or two-thirds (2/3) of the members of the chartered Working Group, or two-thirds (2/3) of the Board of Directors, shall be required in order for a member to become a Fellow.
 Upon election, a Fellow shall remain a Fellow for the remainder of such person's natural life, subject to any limiting provisions of this document.
 Fellows may exercise voting rights at any time, and if they vote,